bcgov/nr-spar-oracle-api/README.md

 # Getting started

 Once you have cloned this repository, you can get it running by typing: `./mvnw spring-boot:run` from the project root directory.
-Then head to http://localhost:8080/health-check.
+Then head to http://localhost:8080/check you should see a message and an OK.

 To run tests all you need is `./mvnw test`.